AntiBlueQuirk/ONI-MaterialProbeMod/README.md

  - What does NEGLIGIBLE RANGE mean?
    - There is a very small range of density/temperature over the area you're probing, so the probe won't show the greatest/least or hottest/coldest colors in the area.
  - The probe area doesn't show density shading, or it all shows as hot/cold.
    - There may be a very dense/light or hot/cold cell in the area you're probing.
-The density/temperature shading has to cover the whole range, so an extreme value can make the shading very flat.
-Look at the minimum/maximum of the probe area, then try adjusting the probe settings or try probing a smaller area.
+In min/max mode density/temperature shading has to cover the whole range, so an extreme value can make the shading very flat.
 In particular, gases can be tricky, because even if your whole base averages 1800 g, there might be a few tiles with only a few hundred grams.
+Try changing the Range Display setting.